 The employee satisfaction indicator reveals how satisfied employees are with their work.
 The corporate culture has a decisive influence on satisfaction.
 It determines how comfortable employees feel, how they approach their tasks and whether they have room to create innovations.This has a major influence on the quality of products and thus on the competitive advantage your company can gain.

 When senior executives and management evaluate the right agile development metrics, they can determine which results generate real value for the organization.
-To help you choose the right metrics, we asked ourselves in the article "25 agile KPIs at a glance" what actually makes a good agile KPI - and whether perhaps a single metric is enough to measure progress.
+To help you choose the right metrics, we asked ourselves in the article "25 agile KPIs at a glance" asked what actually constitutes a good agile KPI – and whether a single key figure might be enough to measure progress.
 In addition, we had a closer look on agile tools for metrics in this article.